Bluff Trail Guide

 Site 7 (Caroline Sims Road/Sims Trail)

 Caroline Sims Road once served as an entrance road to Congaree National Park prior to the construction of the park’s new entrance road.
 The lower part of Caroline Sims Road is now names Sims Trail in honor of Booker T Sims, who lived nearby on Old Bluff Road and volunteered his carpentry skills in the early years of the park.
 Though he passed away in 2002, his house can still be seen just east of the park entrance.
 This road crossing marks a full transformation from the initial landscape viewed at the crossing of the current entrance road that was dominated by sweet gum and loblolly, to the evolution of a more ideal longleaf savanna habitat.
-The area directly following this road crossing is a great example of what the park’s use of controlled burns hopes to accomplish in the future.
+Until a recent pine bark beetle infestation, the area directly following this road crossing served as a great example of what the park’s use of controlled burns hopes to accomplish in the future.

 Site 8 (Old whiskey still)

-Down along Caroline Sims Road to your left is one of Congaree National Park’s best historic still sites.
-You will probably be able to see the site only during the winter-look for two large rusted steel boilers.
+Off Caroline Sims Road to your left is one of Congaree National Park’s largest historic still sites.
+You will probably be able to see the site only during the winter or after a controlled burn-look for two large rusted steel boilers.
 Surrounding these boilers are several 55-gallon drums and many broken Mason jars.

 Site 9 (Pine bark beetles)

 Pine bark beetles feed and lay their eggs under the tree bark.
 Once hatched, the larvae feast on the tree’s nutrients, thus killing the tree.
 After the tree dies, adult beetles then move on to neighboring trees to lay more eggs.
-To combat the spread of beetles, infected trees have been cut down and the remaining area is cleared to be used as a buffer area.
-Unfortunately, this buffer method has proven somewhat unsuccessful as trees continue to be infested by the beetles.
+To combat the spread of beetles, infected trees were cut down and the nearby area was cleared to be used as a buffer area.
+Unfortunately, this buffer method proved unsuccessful as trees in the area faced a more serious infestation a few years later.
+This area does mimic natural openings seen in longleaf pine savannas, which can contribute to regeneration of longleaf pine seedlings.

 Site 10 (New longleaf pines)